Advantages and disadvantages of college

 financial burden can limit young people’s economic freedom and put off important life

 decisions, such as buying a home or getting married.
+Luckily, there are options such as refinancing student debt or opting for consolidating multiple loans into one.

 Second, a college education generally requires an extended period, more than four years.